cannon-zz/allpro88-fx2-soft/README.md

 The second part, calibrating the pin driver circuits, is also very time consuming but it is fully automatic.
 It works by assuming the main power supplies are calibrated, and then the ALLPRO88's own analogue voltage measurements are used to infer biases, offsets, and non-linearities in the pin driver circuits.

-This entire process is also accomplished using the `ap88_self_test` script.
+At this time, this entire process is also accomplished using the `ap88_self_test` programme.
 Check the command line options for more information.

 When completed, the calibration process will write the calibration data to a file keyed to the ALLPRO88 unit (the serial number is in the filename).
-Put this file into some directory and set the `ALLPRO88_CAL_PATH` environment variable to that directory's name.
+Put this file into the `${prefix}/var/allpro88/` directory (where `${prefix}` is the directory selected at install time).
+Alternatively, if a different directory is desired, set the `ALLPRO88_CAL_PATH` environment variable to that directory's name.
 After, that calibration data should be loaded automatically by any tool using the programmer.

 ## Credit